robert-berry/portfolio/portfolio/README.md

     <td><a href="web-chat-architecture.html"><img src="images/web-chat-architecture.jpg"/></a></td>
     <td>
       <p><a href="web-chat-architecture.html"><b>Conceptual overview</b></a></p>
-      <p>This conceptual overview provides an overall architectural description of the Watson Assistant web chat feature, which is a customizable widget that can be integrated with a customer website to provide a chatbot UI.</p>
+      <p>This conceptual overview provides an architectural description of the Watson Assistant web chat feature, which is a customizable widget that can be integrated with a customer website to provide a chatbot UI.</p>
-      <p>This overview starts with a description of the web chat widget's behavior from an end user's perspective, using screen captures to illustrate.
+      <p>This overview starts with a description of the web chat widget's behavior from an end user's perspective.
 It then provides details about the types of chatbot responses for which the widget has out-of-the-box support.</p>
       <p>The <b>Technical details</b> section, intended for more advanced users, provides an overview of detailed information that developers or administrators might need to know.
 In the original live version of the documentat, this overview provided numerous links to detailed documentation elsewhere.</p>
     </td>
   </tr>